 Requires a special service tool for the tranny cooling lines.

-REMOVAL: Disconnect battery negative cable.
+Disconnect battery negative cable.

 Remove radiator pressure cap.